 Speaking of which, we finally got a peek at the NVSwitch silicon, and here it is:

-Those 2 billion transistors, we presume, are not etched using the same 12 nanometer FinFET process at Taiwan Semiconductor Manufacturing Corp that the Volta GPUs employ.
+Those 2 billion transistors are etched using the same 12 nanometer FinFET process at Taiwan Semiconductor Manufacturing Corp that the Volta GPUs employ.
 This is a cutting edge and custom process that is ahead of the 14 nanometer node that is being used for other devices, including the prior generation “Pascal” GPUs that still dominate Nvidia’s volumes.
 We suspect that this process is being used for the NVSwitch ASICs, although Nvidia has not confirmed this.

 Here are the parts of that NVSwitch chip, all blocked out: